matanox/docker-play-framework/README.md

-This is a docker container of play framework.
+This is a docker image of play framework.

 # Note:
 if you hadn't setup a dedicated security group for docker in your local OS, you will need to prepend `sudo` to all/most `docker` commands below.
 So please do.